Charleston, SC Gun Crimes Attorney

-Both State and Federal law cover gun crimes in South Carolina so it’s important to consult with an experienced Charleston Gun Crimes Lawyer that is familiar with both court systems when seeking legal guidance in your South Carolina Gun Crime arrest.
-If you have been charged with a misdemeanor or Felony gun crime in South Carolina it’s important to understand your rights so you can effectively fight the charge.
-The Law on where and when you can lawfully carry a gun in South Carolina has changed recently (see Here) and there has been recent press covering (See Here) a push to make further changes through a bill called the “Constitutional Carry Act.” (see bill S.115).
+Both State and Federal laws cover gun crimes in South Carolina so it’s important to consult with an experienced Charleston Gun Crimes Lawyer that is familiar with both court systems when seeking legal guidance in your case.
+If you have been charged with a misdemeanor or a Felony gun crime in South Carolina it’s important to understand your rights so you can effectively fight the charge.
+It’s important that you understand where it is lawful to carry a gun about your person and when transporting it in your vehicle.

-Unlawful carrying a handgun: This is the most common firearm offense that results in an arrest.
+This is the most common firearm offense that results in an arrest.
+See S.C.Code 16-23-20 This gun crime deals with how the gun is being transported not wether the gun itself is illegal.
+You can own a handgun lawfully and still be charged with this offense.
 Typically a driver is pulled over for a minor traffic offense and during the traffic stop the police ask “Are any weapons inside or something illegal that I should know about?”
 You tell them there’s a gun and learn the hard way that you had a lawfully possessed gun but it was stored in the wrong place.
 What does the state have to prove for a conviction?

 - A handgun.

 The statute really is that simple.
 This charge does not control who can lawfully own a firearm or wether you are the owner of the gun, that does not matter.
 If you are in possession of a handgun in South Carolina, then you must transport it in a legal manner or you run the risk of picking up this charge.

 The Attorney General has interpreted “about the person” to mean ANY position where the pistol is readily accessible and convenient for immediate use, whether or not it actually touches the person.

 Where Can You Carry a Gun in a Vehicle?

 There are four (4) main areas that you can legally carry a handgun in your vehicle:

 - Closed container secured by a fastener and in the luggage compartment (trunk of a motor vehicle).